oracle-livelabs/security/accessgovernance-access-controls/deploying-using-terraform/deploying-using-terraform.md

   Click *Next*

-  Enter Unique Email IDS for each of the users
+  Enter Unique Email IDS for each of the users, including a valid email address for idd-admin email and other users where you can receive the activation email.

   Enter the region code